LaunchCodeEducation/intro-to-programming-csharp/src/chapters/terminal/exercises.rst

 #.
 Use ``ls`` to see that the copied file is no longer on your Desktop.

 #.
 Type ``cd my_first_directory/``, followed by ``ls`` to confirm that your
-   copy has been moved into 'my_first_directory'.
+   copy has been moved into "my_first_directory".

 #. ``cd ..`` to get back out to your Desktop.